rameshrajamani/SmartBot/README.md

 Whether you're a small business or a large enterprise, SmartBot provides a robust AI platform that grows with your needs.
 Its secure, cloud-free architecture ensures peace of mind while offering the latest advancements in AI.
 From automating tasks to providing valuable insights, SmartBot can be integrated into various workflows without risking data privacy or incurring excessive cloud costs.

 In summary, SmartBot brings the power of AI directly to your desktop, eliminating security concerns, reducing costs, and offering unparalleled flexibility.
 With the ability to support the latest open-source AI models, it is the perfect solution for organizations seeking to leverage the full potential of AI while maintaining complete control over their data.

+**Installations**

+Installation of SmartBot is a two-step process and it's very easy to install.

+1. Install ollama and its model from Ollama Config directory.

+If you are using windows, use the windows-ollama.bat script.
+For Linux, use linux-ollama.sh and for mac, use mac-ollama.sh.

+2. Run the SmartBot by clicking on the SmartBot.exe or run.bat if you are windows user and run.sh if you are using linux.

+   That's it, you should be able to converse with the models you wish by changing the model configuration in config.properties.